Suvendu Adhikari: Early political career

 On 19 December 2020, he joined Bharatiya Janata Party in presence of Home Minister Amit Shah.

 2021 West Bengal Legislative Assembly election

-He defeated the sitting chief minister of West Bengal Mamata Banerjee in Nandigram assembly seat in 2021 West Bengal Legislative Assembly election by 1956 votes.
+He defeated the sitting chief minister of West Bengal Mamata Banerjee in Nandigram assembly seat in 2021 West Bengal Legislative Assembly election by 1,956 votes.
 Mamata Banerjee has filed an election petition in Calcutta High Court challenging the verdict of Nandigram.

-On 10 May, Union Minister Ravi Shankar Prasad announced Suvendu Adhikari's name as leader of the BJP legislature party in the West Bengal assembly.
+On 10 May, Union Minister Ravi Shankar Prasad announced Suvendu Adhikari as leader of the BJP legislature party in the West Bengal assembly.